Another item for programmers, more on UIA and MSAA and developing accessible user interfaces, following on from using WPF/XAML with MSAA and UIA.

 This is a super-quick guide to using WinForms to make UIs that work well with screenreaders like NVDA or Thunder or JAWS.

-• You almost certainly want to avoid labelling Panel controls, since they are generally for layout, which is communicated to the screenreader user in other ways than labeling.
+Panelcontrols, since they are generally for layout, which is communicated to the screenreader user in other ways than labeling. - For

 Unsurprisingly, these techniques are basically the same as writing forms using the Windows C++ API, since WinForms is a wrapper round that.